leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 systems of organization.
 My friend Xax told me about this article some years ago.

+Formal and informal structures, "there is no such thing as a structureless group."

+Nature of elitism...

+Political impotence and principles of democratic structuring.... some key points I found relevant:

+  * Task oriented
+  * High degree of communication
+  * Delegation, including responsibility for whatever delegated
+  * Distribution of authority
+  * Rotation of tasks among individuals
+  * Allocation of tasks along rational criteria.
+  * Diffusion of information to everyone as frequently as possible.
+  * Equal access to resources needed by the group.

 [The Tyranny of Structurelessness on Jo Freeman's website](http://www.jofreeman.com/joreen/tyranny.htm)

 ## Consensus-Oriented Decision-Making